 “It’s the big picture of what’s happening to birds,” Proebsting said.
 “With climate change, you get all these species moving north, moving uphill.
 The habitat is changing.
 Birds are declining.
 This is useful data.”

-Proebsting, who topped 2,500 bird sightings during his 10th trip to Bolivia recently, said Cornell is trying to obtain a massive amount of information.
+Proebsting, who topped 2,500 bird sightings during his 10th trip to Bolivia, said Cornell is trying to obtain a massive amount of information.
 Biologists and other researchers can test different hypothesis about habitat or seasonal movement.

 During the seven trips he’s taken to the Oak Creek center so far, Proebsting has seen mostly common birds but in high numbers.